snakemake/snakemake/docs/executor_tutorial/google_lifesciences.rst

     gcloud beta lifesciences operations list

-If all went okay, you'd probably ignore this.
-But since we removed an important dependency to install libraries with conda, we are definitely going to hit an error!
+Since we removed an important dependency to install libraries with conda, we are definitely going to hit an error!
 That looks like this:

 .. code:: console

-    FAILED_PRECONDITION: Execution failed: generic::failed_precondition: while running "snakejob-bwa_map-8": unexpected exit status 1 was not ignored
     [Fri Apr 17 22:03:08 2020]
     Error in rule bwa_map:
         jobid: 8